 The last years have seen a number of exciting startups securing venture capital and developing innovative products that include healthcare wearables and focus on diversity improvements.
 Fem Tech is the name for the women-led, women-designed new product startups, and the success of these traditional and consumer health care products can be summed up in two words: market potential and diversity improvements.
-If you want to support the Black Lives Matter movement in order to strenghten diversity, you find links to resources at the end of this article.
+If you want to support the Black Lives Matter movement in order to strenghten diversity, you find links to resources at the beginning of this article.